 Installing

-Before installing Flower, you need to have Python and uv installed.
+Before installing Flower, you need uv installed.
+To check that it is available, run:

 Terminal